OSU-BMBL/ssread/static/docs/faq.md

 #### Marker genes

 We found some of the marker genes used in v1 were not specific enough during the development of ssREAD.
 To improve the cell type annotate accuracy, we filtered out several markers and used an updated workflow by performing two iterations of cell type annotation.
-We used the same software in scREAD v1.
 The differences are that only Neurons would be annotated during the first iteration.
 Next, the Neurons were a subset from the whole dataset and used iteration 2 marker genes to annotate the Excitatory neurons and Inhibitory neurons.
 Finally, the Neurons' cell labels would be replaced by Excitatory neurons or Inhibitory neurons.
 The new workflow can improve the annotation by taking considering the differences between cell types and subtypes.

 Iteration 1 marker genes: